guermal/technical_assignement/README.md

 ## direct inference

 - To run a quick train/inference model refer to the qwen folder and follow its readme file.

+- To train quickly videomae got to videomae folder and run: python main.py --gt_folder ../qwen/synthetic_video

+  Not that you need to have already created the data in qwen folder

 - For more low level manipulation and from (scratch building) insight and indeep analysis use this folder.